YouTube Space: London

 YouTube's first space was opened in London Tottenham Court road in 2012.
 It included three soundproof studios, editing suites, and a store for YouTubers to sell their merchandise.
 It also had a community area with a coffee bar.

 Los Angeles

 LA was the second location to have a YouTube space and opened up in 2013.
 It was located minutes away from Los Angeles International Airport.

 Tokyo

 Tokyo's YouTube space opened in 2013.
 It included a traditional Japanese home set, a classroom set, and a modular set that functions for game shows.
-Located in Roppongi Hills, the facility also boasted also a training room and recording studio for creators.
+Located in Roppongi Hills, the facility also boasted a training room and recording studio for creators.

 New York

-New York's YouTube space opened up in 2014, and was the fourth Global YouTube Space and second one based in the US.
+New York's YouTube space opened up in 2014 and was the fourth Global YouTube Space and second one based in the US.
 The 20,000 square-foot space opened on the sixth floor of New York's Chelsea Market.